-A wise man once said, “If your only dental care is going to the dentist twice a year, your teeth will still fall out.”
-Meaning, it takes more than two dental check-ups per year to avoid tooth loss.
+A wise man once said, "If your only dental care is going to the dentist twice a year, your teeth will still fall out."
+Meaning it takes more than two dental check-ups per year to avoid tooth loss.
 Without other vital daily practices like brushing and flossing, plaque builds up on your teeth, leading to a host of problems such as enamel loss, infections, and cavities.
-Even though it can be challenging to appreciate the benefits of a proper oral hygiene routine at first, you know that in the long run, it is the right thing to do for your health.
+Even though it can be challenging to appreciate the benefits of a proper oral hygiene routine at first, you know that it is the right thing to do for your health in the long run.

-After every off-site or webinar, leaders face a choice: Will they internalize and apply the knowledge they just gained, or do they take the path of least resistance and revert to their old ways?
+After every off-site or webinar, leaders face a choice: will they internalize and apply the knowledge they just gained, or do they take the path of least resistance and revert to their old ways?
 Think about the best leader you've ever had – what did they do every day that made being at work a positive experience?
 Now, think about the worst leader you ever had – what they do every day that made being at work a negative experience?
-No matter your answer, the common thread between both is the fundamentals of leadership – your best leader applied the sum of his or her knowledge of leadership, while your worst did not.
+No matter your answer, the common thread between both is the fundamentals of leadership – your best leader applied the sum of his or her leadership knowledge, while your worst did not.

 Imagine this scenario: a leader attends a leadership conference and is reminded of the importance of being a role model for their team members.
 Monkey See, Monkey Do.
 The leader gains a deeper understanding of how their employees make choices every day based on their own behavior and example.
 Then, shortly after the conference, the leader badmouths a colleague in front of their team.
 What are the team members to do?
 Invariably, they will follow their leader's example.
 They will see the other leader as incompetent, and relations will break down between the two teams.
 Even if done subconsciously, employees often feel a sense of loyalty to their leader and adopt similar opinions and viewpoints.